sapphireorange/Rookie-question-bank/README.md

 # Rookie-question-bank
-A question bank for  eginners programmer.
+A question bank for Big Data Beginners.